ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 scenarios, respectively).

-: Evidence can be non-unique, if the Evidence created from Claims does not include a unique handle (e.g. a UUID used as a nonce).
+: Evidence can be non-unique, if the Evidence created from Claims does not include a unique handle (e.g., a UUID used as a nonce).
 If the Verifier receives the same Evidence payload twice, a list of Evidence queries with respect to an Attester or a list Evidence messages received from an Attester are both usage scenarios in which uniqueness characteristics can be appraised